ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--resolve-split-genes`: Activate the split gene resolution process.
 See the [FilterTransMap section](#filtertransmap) for more.

-`intron-rnaseq-support`: Amount of RNA-seq intron support a transcript must have to be considered.
+`--intron-rnaseq-support`: Amount of RNA-seq intron support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.

-`exon-rnaseq-support`: Amount of RNA-seq exon support a transcript must have to be considered.
+`--exon-rnaseq-support`: Amount of RNA-seq exon support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.

-`intron-annot-support`: Amount of reference intron annotation support a transcript must have to be considered.
+`--intron-annot-support`: Amount of reference intron annotation support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.

-`exon-annot-support`: Amount of reference exon annotation support a transcript must have to be considered.
+`--exon-annot-support`: Amount of reference exon annotation support a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.

-`original-intron-support`: Amount of original intron support.
+`--original-intron-support`: Amount of original intron support.
 See [transcript evaluation](#evaluatetranscripts) description of original introns. a transcript must have to be considered.
 Must be a value between 0 and 100.
 Default is 0.

-`denovo-num-introns`: For de-novo predictions, discard any transcripts with fewer than these number of introns.
+`--denovo-num-introns`: For de-novo predictions, discard any transcripts with fewer than these number of introns.
 Important when RNA-seq data are noisy.
 Default is 0.

-`denovo-splice-support`: For de-novo predictions, discard any transcripts with less than this percent of RNA-seq intron support.
+`--denovo-splice-support`: For de-novo predictions, discard any transcripts with less than this percent of RNA-seq intron support.
 Must be a value between 0 and 100.
 Default is 0.

-`denovo-exon-support`: For de-novo predictions, discard any transcripts with less than this percent of RNA-seq exon support.
+`--denovo-exon-support`: For de-novo predictions, discard any transcripts with less than this percent of RNA-seq exon support.
 Must be a value between 0 and 100.
 Default is 0.

-`require-pacbio-support`: If set, all isoforms in the final set must be supported by at least one IsoSeq read.
+`--require-pacbio-support`: If set, all isoforms in the final set must be supported by at least one IsoSeq read.
 This flag is likely to discard a ton of transcripts, so be careful.

-`minimum-coverage`: The minimum coverage to the reference a `transMap`/`AugustusTMR` transcript must have to be considered.
+`--minimum-coverage`: The minimum coverage to the reference a `transMap`/`AugustusTMR` transcript must have to be considered.
 Default is 40.

-`in-species-rna-support-only`: If set, all of the above intron/exon support flags will look only at RNA-seq/IsoSeq data from the species in question, and not make use of `homGeneMapping` to check support in all species.
+`--in-species-rna-support-only`: If set, all of the above intron/exon support flags will look only at RNA-seq/IsoSeq data from the species in question, and not make use of `homGeneMapping` to check support in all species.

-`rebuild-consensus`: A convenience flag to allow you to adjust the flags above.
-When set, will force the pipeline to re-run consensus finding.
+`--rebuild-consensus`: A convenience flag to allow you to adjust the flags above.
+When set, will force the pipeline to re-run consensus finding and will also re-build the downstream plots and assembly hub.

 See below for `toil` options shared with the hints database pipeline.